Eschatologue/CM_wiki/docs/class/artificer/index.md

 #### Infusions Known

-When you gain this feature, pick four Infusions to learn, choosing from the “Artificer Infusions” section in Tasha’s Cauldron of Everything.
+When you gain this feature, pick four Infusions to learn, choosing from the “Artificer Infusions” section in Tasha's Cauldron of Everything.
 You learn additional Infusions of your choice when you reach certain levels in this class, as shown in the Infusions Known column of the Artificer Features table.

 Whenever you gain a level in this class, you can replace one of the Infusions you learned with a new one.

 #### Infusing an Item

 Whenever you finish a Long Rest, you can touch a non-magical object and imbue it with one of your Infusions, turning it into a magic item.
-An Infusion works on only certain kinds of objects, as specified in the infusion’s description.
+An Infusion works on only certain kinds of objects, as specified in the infusion's description.
 If the item requires attunement, you can attune yourself to it the instant you infuse the item.
 If you decide to attune to the item later, you must do so using the normal process for attunement.

 Your Infusion remains in an item indefinitely, but when you die, the Infusion vanishes after a number of days have passed equal to your Intelligence modifier (minimum of 1 day).
 The Infusion also vanishes if you give up your knowledge of the Infusion for another one.